What is World Paper Free Day?

 Why Should You Go Paper Free?

-Aside from the obvious environmental impact, there are a slew of reasons to go paper free, including:
+Aside from the obvious environmental impact, there are a slew of reasons to go paper-free, including:

 - Digital files allow for tighter control – document management software like Access’ CartaDC can empower organizations to easily and securely access and share documents with internal and external stakeholders quickly.
 It also reduces having to worry about locating stray copies floating around on desks or wasting unnecessary cycles finding and retrieving them from locked records rooms.

-- Organizations relying less on paper can be more productive and efficient – Relying on physical documents limits the ability for modern enterprises to move with agility.
+- Organizations relying less on paper can be more productive and efficient – Relying on physical documents limits the ability of modern enterprises to move with agility.
 Converting certain documents to digital gives your team instant access to the information they need, even when working remotely, without having to wait for a file to be retrieved or delivered by courier.

 - Saving paper saves money – By reducing the amount of paper in onsite storage facilities, organizations can free up valuable real estate for more strategic use.